-Travel insurance policies might surprise you.
+Travel insurance policies might surprise you. or rather, the various scenarios that make you wish you had travel insurance might surprise you.
 Whether you buy a single trip plan or an annual policy like ours, whether you are a global traveler, senior traveler, or seasonal beach bum, circumstances are bound to come up that will force you to look at the fine print and wonder, ‘does my travel insurance cover that?’
 ‘What are my travel insurance benefits?’

 Your partner cancels and now you have to pay a single supplement